Is Chapter 7 Bankruptcy the Right Option for You?

 • Chapter 13 bankruptcy discharge within the past six years

-Note that there are some situations where it is a good idea to file a subsequent bankruptcy petition.
+In some situations, it is a good idea to file a subsequent bankruptcy petition.
 Talk to a bankruptcy lawyer if you feel filing again is your best option.

 Don't File If: A Previous (Recent) Bankruptcy Case was Dismissed